Experimental Results from Early Non-Planar NI-HTS Magnet Prototypes for the Columbia Stellarator eXperiment (CSX): Testing Infrastructure and Diagnostics

 To ensure adequate thermal insulation from the outside environment, a rough vacuum of $10^{-3}$ Torr is achieved using a roughing pump.
 Subsequent cryopumping from the cold head brings the final pressure to below $10^{-6}$ Torr.
 Two thermal radiation shields are used to further isolate the system.
 The first is composed of $6$ layers of multilayer insulation (MLI) manufactured in-house.
 The MLI layer provides decent coverage of the solid angle of the magnet.
 The second, inner layer, providing nearly full solid angle coverage, is an actively cooled aluminum heat-shield, composed of a cylinder with top and bottom made from $1$ mm thick aluminum sheet.
 All sections of the heat-shield are connected to the first stage of the cold head using copper braid, and a final temperature of around $100$ K is achieved on the heat-shield.

 The diagnostics currently installed in the test-stand include five Scientific Instruments SI-540 silicon diodes for temperature sensing, a PCE-MFM 3000 gaussmeter, voltage taps soldered to the HTS of the magnet, and pressure gauges.
-Of the $10$ ports on the top flange, $3$ are used for diagnostics and $2$ for vacuum control and management.
+Of the $10$ ports on the top flange, $4$ are used for diagnostics and $2$ for vacuum control and management.
 The gaussmeter is not vacuum compatible and interfaces with the test-stand through a dip tube at atmosphere which can be placed at variable radii and angles from the magnet axis.
-A distance of $0.2$ m parallel to the axis was selected for initial tests.
+The dip tube was installed on the port allowing for the minimum radial distance, placing the Hall probe along the magnet axis at a distance of $0.19$ m.
 Planned additions include an RGA, and additional Hall sensors and voltage taps.
 All diagnostics are interfaced through LabVIEW, with voltage taps for resistance measurements interfaced with a Keithley DMM6500 multimeter.